ThenArrySaid/bharatchronicle/README.md

    friendly thank‑you message upon submission.
 To collect real emails, integrate with a mailing list provider such as [Mailchimp], [Brevo] or [MailerLite] by replacing the form’s `action` attribute and hidden fields.

+5. **Editorial Standards & Legal Pages**
+   A new “Our Commitment to Integrity” section outlines Bharat Chronicle’s editorial values—accuracy, fairness and a pro‑India perspective.
+This message helps readers understand your mission.
+The repository also includes dedicated pages for **About**, **Privacy Policy** and **Terms & Conditions** (`about.html`, `privacy.html` and `terms.html`) so you can comply with legal requirements and give visitors more context about your publication.

 ## How to Refresh the News